By Emma Marshall (updated January 2023)

 Inside you’ll find comfy sofas and chairs, but I prefer to sit along the outside terrace.

 Here you can look out across the river to the Grossmunster church.
 They provide blankets to wrap up in when it gets cold.
+It also now has a swanky rooftop bar (note that you have to queue to go in here and there is a minimum charge per person).

 Hotel Dolder Grand: Going for tea here takes a bit more effort, but if you have the time (and the money – it’s on the pricier side, even for Zurich), it’s definitely worth it.